 Whole class teaching up to 80% with decrease in class teacher support

-Each half term progress towards the standards required for Qualified Teacher Status is assessed and targets are set.
+Each term progress towards the standards required for Qualified Teacher Status is assessed and targets are set.

 All trainees will have experience in at least 2 different key stages and will be placed in contrasting school settings to ensure breadth of experience.